joelwillSeek/My_Profolio_Website/README.md

 # Ntatus
-A website that gives you the status of your nation
+A website that shows of what i can do